Review · Remedies

 - Better use case

-- Someone with mild, everyday shoulder stiffness who wants a structured, low-equipment routine and values convenience
+- Someone with mild, nonspecific shoulder stiffness who wants a structured, low-equipment routine and is willing to pay for convenience

 - Skip if

-- You have a diagnosed shoulder injury or chronic condition — see a professional first
+- You have a diagnosed shoulder injury or chronic condition — see a professional, not a $45 PDF

 - Evidence file